Contravariance and Covariance - Part 1

 (That is also a good quote to keep in the back of one's mind when we come to category theory.)
 Therefore, we will enumerate some of the common vector definitions.
 However, no matter how much the concept is generalized, in engineering and physics, the geometric notion of an arrow that obeys a superposition principle is fundamental.
 And in mathematics, the algebraic notion contained in a linear vector space, is fundamental.
 In both the arrow and vector space notions, there is a natural idea of contravariance and covariance.
 In computer science, the concept of a vector (i.e., an ADT) refers to a completely unrelated idea and in no way should be confused with the concepts of vector we are considering here.

-Vector Concept 1 - Directed Line Segment: The vector concept one first studies in school is usually that of an arrow, or a directed line segment.
-Forces and displacements are examples of quantities that can be modeled by directed line segments.
-Experimentally, it is found that both forces and displacements can be combined graphically by the parallelogram method of addition.
+Experimentally, one usually finds that forces and displacements can be combined graphically by the parallelogram method of addition.
 The discovery of this method seems to have been first made by the Dutch mathematician Simon Stevinus (1548-1620).

-Figure 2 Addition of vectors by the parallelogram method
+Figure 2 Addition of vectors by the "parallelogram" method

-This definition is of great utility in physics and engineering, but it is not capable of being used in more abstact spaces than Rwithout modification.
+The above vector definition is of great utility in physics and engineering, but it is not capable of being used in more abstact spaces than Rwithout modification.
 However, those abstract spaces are typically manifolds, and a manifold "locally looks like" Rn (where n is the dimension of the manifold) So, even if we want to jump ahead to a more advanced definition, it is quite useful to understand how vectors are defined in Rn.

 Rectangular and Oblique Coordinates Systems in R2